Lake Forest is a perfect mix of history, luxury, and natural beauty.

 Rather than adhere to a grid system, streets were laid out naturally, incorporating the beauty of the ravines and bluffs into the city plan.
 In these early years, residents included titans of industry Cyrus McCormick, J. Ogden Armour, and Marshall Field, all of whom built estates in the area.
 Their manors and landscapes were designed by famous architects including Frank Lloyd Wright, David Adler, and Jens Jensen.

 Lake Forest Today

 Through the 19th century until the present day, Lake Forest has slowly grown in population.
 Fueled by the construction of the Skokie Highway in 1931, this growth meant the increase of local services.
 In the early 20th century, a new city hall, fire station, post office, library, and several schools were built.

 While the original eastern part of the community has experienced little change, many single-family homes and townhomes were built in the western portion of Lake Forest.
 In the 1970s, the far western area along the highway became host to a business district, turning Lake Forest into a major center of employment.

 Lake Forest Homes

 Lake Forest offers a variety of housing options.
-In addition to historic homes, there are new construction mansions, single-family ranches, townhomes, and some condominiums.
+In addition to historic homes, there are new construction mansions, single-family ranches, townhomes, and some condominiums and apartments.
 Lake Forest offers great schools, a quaint downtown district, excellent entertainment, and some of the best natural areas and parks in the North Shore.
+Come check it out!